SGMOModeling/PyWFM/docs/html/_sources/index.rst.txt

 PyWFM Documentation
 #####################

+Current Version: |release|

-pywfm |release| is a python package that exposes the functionality of the IWFM API
+pywfm is a python package that exposes the functionality of the IWFM API

 .. warning::
    IWFM Applications simulated with a different version of IWFM than used with pywfm may fail silently.